veeneck/Battle-of-Brothers-Hugo/content/posts/shaders-and-starburst-make-a-clever-health-bar.md

 url = "/sirryan/shaders-and-starburst-make-a-clever-health-bar-"

 +++
-Up until now I've had placeholder health bars that work just fine, but require a ton of manual work and take up a lot of memory.
-I've always had the goal of making the health bars work programmatically, and I finally got around t doing it.
+Up until now I've had placeholder health bars that do their job as intended,  but require a ton of manual work and take up a lot of memory.
+I've always had the goal of making the health bars work programmatically, and I finally got around to doing it.
 Well, version 1 at least.
 Have a look at how I've used `SKShader`, `SKCropNode`, `SKShapeNode` and `CGPath` all rendered to one final texture to make my health system work.

 <!--more-->